kroyxt/elp-documentation/docs/proposals/official/Color.md

 A number word represents the hue of the final color.
 This represents the hue in the CIELCh color space.
 For example:

-- A value of 0 is equal to 0°.
-This represents a magentish color.
+- A value of 0 represents a range from 0° to 60°.
+This represents a reddish color.
-- A value of 6 is equal to 165°.
+- A value of 3 represents a range from 180° to 240°.
 This represents a greenish color.
-- A value of E (11) is equal to 330°.
-This represents purplish color.
+- A value of 5 represents a range from 300° to 360°.
+This represents a purplish color.

 The addition of the hue isn’t mandatory.
 If the hue isn't specified, then the maximum possible value is assumed for the dullness.
 This represents an achromatic color (greyscale color).